NixOS/rfcs/rfcs/0000-deprecation.md

 To make implementation more efficient and easier, a pair of release version year/month will be converted into an integer corresponding to the number of months since year 2000.
 This means the release version `"18.09"` will be handled as `18 * 12 + 9 = 225`.
 In the implementation variables that contain such a value will be named `...YearMonth`.

+The following has been implemented in my [deprecation branch](https://github.com/infinisil/nixpkgs/tree/deprecation).

 ### Release tracking

 To implement deprecation functions that can vary their behavior depending on the number of releases that have passed since initial deprecation, we need to track past releases.
 A file `<nixpkgs/lib/releases.nix>` should be introduced with contents of the form